maciej-adamiak/avro-schema-registry/README.md

 ## Run
 ### SBT
-Run the project using command: `sbt "project registry" run`
+Run the project using command: `sbt run`

 ### Docker